-Conditions proposed by the Metropolitan Police and agreed with the applicant so as to form part of the operating schedule:
+Conditions proposed by the Police and agreed by the applicant to form part of the operating schedule.

 - 46. The need for SIA registered security will be risk assessed on a continual basis.
 This risk assessment will be made available upon request from a police officer or local authority officer. - 47.
-There shall be no entry or re-entry to the premises after midnight save for hotel residents and their bona fide guests.
+There shall be no entry or re-entry to the premises after 00:30 save for hotel residents and their bona fide guests.